geverist/conversationrelay-starter-pack/README.md

 - Check that your server is publicly accessible
 - Verify ngrok is running (for local dev)

-### OpenAI Authentication Error
+### LLM API Error

-- Verify `OPENAI_API_KEY` is set correctly
+- Verify your API key is set correctly in environment variables
-- Check you have credits in your OpenAI account
+- Check you have credits in your account
-- Ensure API key has access to Realtime API
+- Ensure your API key has access to the Chat/Completions API (not Realtime)

 ### Twilio Webhook Errors